Command Menu

 curl -fsSL https://opencode.ai/install | bash

-Now, we add the Antigravity Auth plugin.
-This lets you tap into Google's Gemini-3 and Claude 4.5 quotas via OAuth like a true hacker.
+Now add the Antigravity Auth plugin.
+This lets you tap Google's Gemini and Claude quotas via OAuth like someone who knows how OAuth works.

-Edit your config at ~/.config/opencode/opencode.json (yes, use nano or vim on your phone screen, I believe in you):
+Edit your config at ~/.config/opencode/opencode.json (yes, with nano on your phone screen, you can do it, I believe in you):

 json